aquasecurity/trivy/docs/docs/attestation/sbom.md

 Cosign can generate key pairs and use them for signing and verification.
 Read more about [how to generate key pairs](https://docs.sigstore.dev/cosign/key-generation).

-In the following example, Trivy generates an SBOM in the spdx format, and then Cosign attaches an attestation of the SBOM to a container image with a local key pair.
+In the following example, Trivy generates an SBOM in the CycloneDX format, and then Cosign attaches an attestation of the SBOM to a container image with a local key pair.

 ```
+# The cyclonedx type is supported in Cosign v1.10.0 or later.
-$ trivy image --format spdx -o sbom.spdx <IMAGE>
+$ trivy image --format cyclonedx -o sbom.cdx.json <IMAGE>
-$ cosign attest --key /path/to/cosign.key --type spdx --predicate sbom.spdx <IMAGE>
+$ cosign attest --key /path/to/cosign.key --type cyclonedx --predicate sbom.cdx.json <IMAGE>
 ```

 Then, you can verify attestations on the image.

 ```
-$ cosign verify-attestation --key /path/to/cosign.pub <IMAGE>
+$ cosign verify-attestation --key /path/to/cosign.pub --type cyclonedx <IMAGE>
 ```

 You can also create attestations of other formatted SBOM.

 ```
+# spdx
+$ trivy image --format spdx -o sbom.spdx <IMAGE>
+$ cosign attest --key /path/to/cosign.key --type spdx --predicate sbom.spdx <IMAGE>

 # spdx-json
 $ trivy image --format spdx-json -o sbom.spdx.json <IMAGE>
 $ cosign attest --key /path/to/cosign.key --type spdx --predicate sbom.spdx.json <IMAGE>

-# cyclonedx
-# The cyclonedx type is supported in Cosign v1.10.0 or later.
-$ trivy image --format cyclonedx -o sbom.cdx.json <IMAGE>
-$ cosign attest --key /path/to/cosign.key --type cyclonedx --predicate sbom.cdx.json <IMAGE>
 ```

 ## Keyless signing